mplewis/bfcc/README.md

 ## Known Tech Debt

 * `_poll_result.html.slim` is a horrific amalgamation of Ruby, JS, and external JS.
 This should be refactored.
-* No access control: Any user can modify or delete polls, choices, and answers.
+* Access control is primitive: Users should be only able to access their own polls, but users can definitely delete other users and answers.
+* I don't know how flashed messages are getting into the view.

 ## User Story Issues